OldManUmby/Sundered-Shadows/Manuscript/06 Backmatter/06 Backcover.md

 ***Streamlined Ruleset.*** *Sundered Shadows* improves the action economy by removing unnecessary elements and combining many game mechanics that hamper creativity and impede the game's flow.

-***Campaign Neutral.*** *Sundered Shadows* is a guidebook designed for any fantasy world the shadowmaster can imagine or create. shadowmasters are encouraged to fill in any missing details with their worldbuilding elements.
+***Campaign Neutral.*** *Sundered Shadows* is a guidebook designed for any fantasy world the shadowmaster can imagine or create.
+Shadowmasters are encouraged to fill in any missing details with their worldbuilding elements.